Where Did Pesto Originate?

 Genoa is where pesto originated

-The recipe that we now know as Pesto Genovese was first documented in Giovanni Battista Ratto's 1863 book, La Cuciniera Genovese.
+The recipe for Pesto Genovese was first documented in Giovanni Battista Ratto's 1863 book La Cuciniera Genovese.
 Since then, the Genovese have fought hard to cement their reputation as the city where the world's greatest sauce originated.

 The Genovese's love of pesto borders on obsession

 Speak to the locals, and you'll quickly realise how strongly they feel about their beloved sauce.
-They honour their ingredients and recipe with a passion that can sometimes border on obsession.
-They insist that pesto is a living, breathing thing; an alchemy that can only exist in the temperate climate of its birthplace.
+They honour their ingredients and recipes with a passion that can sometimes border obsession.
+They insist that pesto is a living, breathing thing, an alchemy that can only exist in the temperate climate of its birthplace.
 They'll even tell you, without a hint of irony, that pesto is the second thing a Genovese baby will taste after its mother's milk.

 Genoa coastline